 Climate-friendly options for producing films

+Hello The Bunch, how did you keep the carbon footprint at a minimum?
 We mainly ate vegetarian and vegan food resulting in a high intake of potatoes and beetroot salad in Russia :).
 There’s definitely room for improvement in some countries when it comes to trying to cut down on meat.
 But overall it was an interesting experience.

 We also decided to take the train whenever possible.
 We travelled to the Alps and back from Stockholm, Sweden twice.
 And we spent 70-80 hours on Russian trains going to both Kirov and Sochi.

+How was your experience spending such a big amount of time on the train?
 It was a great experience with lots of fun memories.
 It does of course come with a bit of hustling and it’s more time consuming than travelling by plane, but the benefits outweigh it.
 Most of our time was spent in the dining car playing cards, talking to Russians and challenging them in arm wrestling.
 That would not have happened on a plane.
 It was really memorable and gave us great laughs.

 For a 2-3 week long trip, spending a few more days on traveling isn’t a big deal.
 We really like to fully experience the local culture and not only check in to a hotel, spend days on the mountains without seeing any locals at all and then take the next flight to another mountain.
 On the opposite, we love to shoot in the middle of the streets in a city, it creates really interesting encounters which wouldn’t have taken place on another set.

+In what other ways do you take climate action?
 Even if this is the first movie production we have calculated the carbon footprint for, we have always been conscious about the way we travel and what we eat.
 We have turned down offers to go to the US and Japan just to avoid the emissions it would cause.
 We sell thrifted The Bunch merchandise on our website, we have an Insta account we’re we sell pre-loved stuff as helmets and skiis and we are promoting veggie food and a healthier lifestyle via #healthgangofficial.